 It starts with an idea; think of that idea as the seed of a dandelion.
 The seed can be a new product or service announcement, an informative article, your expertise on a subject related to your business, or a free offer.
 It represents something of value that you have to share with a wider audience.
 This is content creation, and it is vital to the marketing efforts of any business, regardless of size.
-Today’s Web offers tools for sharing these seeds (your content), giving small businesses the opportunity to expand their reach to targeted groups of potential customers at very little cost.
+Today’s Web offers tools and outlets for sharing these seeds (your content), giving small businesses the opportunity to expand their reach to targeted groups of potential customers at very little cost.

 Extending the metaphor, think of your online marketing efforts as the act of blowing the dandelion (the collection of your content/ideas).
 In doing so, you are distributing these ideas to a wider audience.
 As with a dandelion, you don’t really know the final destination of your ideas.
-Once you distribute the idea across the Internet using your website and social outlets, it can then be shared and re-shared by others, reaching a far wider audience and landing and growing in unpredicted places.
+Once you distribute the idea online using your website and social outlets, it can then be shared and re-shared by others, reaching a far wider audience and landing and growing in unpredictable places.
 This is the power of Dandelion Marketing.
 It is the marriage of your ideas and expertise with the technology and sharing behaviors of today’s business environment.

 Make It Work For You

 What seed can you create, disperse, and plant that will grow like a weed?
 Here’s your challenge: brainstorm possible story ideas, focusing on topics where your expertise and experience in your industry are your competitive advantages.
 Then, share, share, share.

 Here is a checklist to get you started:

 - Brainstorm ideas and assign them to a team member, with a date.
 If at all possible, try to plan out at least three months.

 - Use these planning calendars to give your brainstorming structure.

 - Ensure that you have social profiles in all the outlets that make sense for your business.
 Fish where the fish are.
 The social mix that makes sense for your business will be unique based on your industry and its norms.